-STEP BY STEP PROCEDURE: PROCESSING RAW DATA
+STEP BY STEP PROCEDURE: PROCESSING A SINGLE RAW DATA FILE

-Step Action Result 1 Start LISST-SOP program Select Settings from the File menu and click on the Output Tab.
+Step Action Result 1 Start LISST-SOP program Program started.
+2 Select Settings from the File menu and click on the Output Tab.
 The window below will appear prompting for the desired output to use for the future data processing.
-Note: this selection must be made BEFORE starting the processing command.
-Program started.
-Display View Rings Serial Port Output File Locations Aux Pars Realtime Instrument Data Processing Existing Raw Data File Build a binary raw data file. ( .log) Build an ASCII raw data file. ( .log) Build an ASCII raw data file. ( .log) Build a binary particle size file. ( .psd) Build an ASCII particle size file. ( .asc) Selections do NOT apply to data sources already open.
-Selections apply only to subsequent openings.
-Note: A binary PSD file is always created when processing raw data.
+This selection must be made BEFORE starting the processing command.
+Select file types to be created.
+LISST-SOP Settings Display View Rings Serial Port Output File Locations Aux Pars Realtime Instrument Data Processing Existing Raw Data File Processing Existing Raw Data File NOTE: A binary PSD file is always created when processing raw data.
 This is used to display the processed data to the screen.
-The ASC type is a spaced delimited file containing all the processed data.
-The LOG file is a space delimited file containing the raw data from the datalogger.
-2 Select Open Raw Data File from the File menu Begins process of specifying raw data file and all information needed for data processing.
-3 Choose the serial number of the instrument that collected the data to be processed.
-Select Instrument Instrument serial number selected.
-4 Select the background scatter data file from the file selection window.
-Double click the file or type the file name and press Open.
-Background scatterfile selected.
+The ASC type is a space delimited ASCII file containing all the processed data.
+This is useful for loading into spreadsheets such as Excel etc. The LOG file is a space delimited ASCII file containing the raw data from the LISST-100X data logger.
+This is useful for looking at the raw data in a spreadsheet such as Excel etc.